shyboytm/prisma-syntax/README.md

 **Activating theme**
-- Go to Atom -> Preferences..., click in the Themes tab, and select Dracula in the Syntax Theme dropdown.
+- Go to Atom -> Preferences..., click in the Themes tab, and select Prisma in the Syntax Theme dropdown.

 ## Examples